DEFRA/cdp-local-environment/README.md

 ## Mixing with local running services

-I.e mixing with non docker compose services, e.g. from your IDE.
+I.e. mixing with non docker compose services, e.g. from your IDE.

 * Stop the compose service